wapmorgan/UnifiedArchive/docs/API.md

     Creates an archive with all content from given directory and saves archive to `$archiveName` (format is resolved by extension).
 All files have relative path in the archive.
 By `$compressionLevel` you can adjust compression level for files.
+If case of success, `true` is returned.

-Available values:
+    Available values for compression:
     - `BasicFormat::COMPRESSION_NONE`
     - `BasicFormat::COMPRESSION_WEAK`
     - `BasicFormat::COMPRESSION_AVERAGE`
     - `BasicFormat::COMPRESSION_STRONG`
     - `BasicFormat::COMPRESSION_MAXIMUM`
-    If case of success, `true` is returned.

     Throws:
     - `UnsupportedOperationException`